ELSA (Electrochemical Surface and Interface Analysis Cluster)

 • Quantitative surface analysis: elemental composition, chemical formula, and electronic state of elements

-• Secondary electron image allows to distinguish heterogenous surfaces
+• Secondary electron image allows to distinguish heterogenous surface

 • Angle-dependent XPS measurement and compositional depth profiling possible